david-sauvage/effective-java-summary/README.md

 __Item 36 : EnumSet instead of bit fields__

 Before enums existed, it was common to use bit fields for enumerated types that would be used in sets.
-This would allow you to combine them but they have the same issues that int constants saw in item 34.
+This would allow you to combine them but they have the same issues than int constants we saw in item 34.
 Instead use EnumSet to combine multiple enums.

 Example :